toladata/Knowledgebase/2-getting-started/preparing-for-toladata.md

-# Are you TolaReady?
+# Are you TolaData Ready?

 ---

-At its core, TolaData requires teams to have a strong foundation for monitoring and evaluation \(M&E\), have program management in place and practices/processes established that promote data quality.
+At its core, TolaData supports teams in monitoring and evaluation \(M&E\) and Program Management by establishing practices and processes that promote improved data quality.

-Depending on the current capacity of the organization team, the preparation to be TolaData ready, prior to actually rolling out the system, can be the bulk of the work.
-This would include supporting teams to improve their M&E and program management practices.
+One of the key success factors to adopting TolaData is investing in the preparation prior to going live with the system.
+Below, we provide guidance on M&E and program management practices that can help you prepare.

 ---